mpere056/Discord-Synchronized-Messaging/README.md

 # Discord-Synchronized-Messaging

 ## What is it?
-I created a simple system for Discord bots to send messages one after eachother in an organized sequence.
-In this case, I used it to play a series of ascii frames grabbed from a text file.
+I created a simple system for Discord bots to send messages one after eachother in an organized sequence.\n In this case, I used it to play a series of ascii frames grabbed from a text file.

 ## How to use it?